- Health care access during COVID-19

 We produce posters, digital signage, community newsletters and mail outs.

 - Identify a community lead for information gathering and sharing.

 - Establish a process for regular information sharing with community leaders.

-- Implement and maintain a process to keep all municipal residents and/or First Nation citizens informed.
+- Implement and maintain a process to keep all municipal residents and First Nations Citizens informed.
 For example:

-- create or utilize a community newsletter (mail drop or email);
+- create or use a community newsletter (mail drop or email);

 - identify locations for posters and signage; and